Frequently Asked Questions (FAQ)

 Specific acoustic frequencies can gently influence the balance system via the inner ear (sacculus) and dampen overreactions.
 Viativity has integrated such a 100Hz generator directly into the app, which you can easily use with your own headphones.

-Scientific Background: Current research by Nagoya University (2025) shows that a 100Hz vibration stimulates the sensory cells in the ear (otolith organs) and improves vestibular balance.
+Research: Current studies show that a 100Hz vibration stimulates the sensory cells in the ear (otolith organs) and improves vestibular balance.
 This reduces the sensory conflict in the brain and significantly lowers susceptibility to travel discomfort.

-Fear of flying: Which breathing exercise provides quick wellbeing?
+Fear of flying: Which breathing exercise provides gentle support?

 Forgot your acupressure band (e.g., Sea-Band)?
 What to do for motion sickness?